 A black florescent light ballast on a white background.

-So, what is a light ballast?
-A light ballast, which is sometimes referred to as control gear, is an essential component of certain types of light fixtures, including HID (high-density discharge), fluorescent and some LED (light emitting diode) lights.
-If you’ve ever turned on a fluorescent light fixture and heard a low hum or buzz, this is the sound of the ballast switching on.
+A light ballast, which is sometimes referred to as control gear, is an essential component of certain types of light fixtures, including HID (high-density discharge) and fluorescent fixtures.
+If you’ve ever turned on a fluorescent light and heard a low hum or buzz, this is the sound of the ballast switching on.

-The purpose of a ballast is to regulate the current that flows through the bulb (sometimes referred to as a lamp).
-Your home’s main power supply provides a much higher current than is needed to power certain types of bulbs, so a ballast lowers the current to the optimal operating level.
+A ballast regulates the current that flows through the bulb (sometimes referred to as a tube or lamp).
+Your home’s main power supply provides a much higher current than is needed to power certain types of bulbs, but a ballast lowers the current to the optimal operating level.
 Also, some lamps require a greater current at the time they are switched on and shortly thereafter, and a lower current after they have been operating for a while.
-Some ballasts can also be used in combination with a dimmer, allowing the brightness to be adjusted for HID and florescent bulbs.
+Some ballasts can work with a dimmer that allows you to adjust the brightness of the light.

 Good to Know

 A ballast is often used with lighting fixtures in a commercial application.
-For a helpful overview of other types, see Choose the Best Commercial Lighting for the Space.
+For a helpful overview of other types of commercial lights, see Choose the Best Commercial Lighting for the Space.

 Types of Light Ballasts